sschmeier/refseq2kraken/README.md

 This would download "Complete Genome, Chromosome, Contig, Scaffold" genomic sequences for "bacteria, viral, fungi, protozoa, archaea".
 However, this might not be what you necessarily want, e.g. for bacteria the download becomes huge.
-Instead one can use the following to only download "Compel Genome" for bacteria:
+Instead one can use the following to only download "Complete Genome" for bacteria:

 ```bash
 python getRefseqGenomic.py -b bacteria -t "Complete Genome" -p 8